Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Introduction

 after resetting to the ground or excited state, respectively.
 This method is applicable for any qubit with active state reset capability.
 With \eref{eq_relax_qubit}, one then obtains the usual expressions

-For a TLS environment it turns out that $\Gamma_1$ is constant over time, i.e. it does not depend on the TLS populations, which also implies that $\Gamma_1$ is temperature independent (cf. \eqsref{eq_redfield_relaxation} and \ref{eq_relax_rates} and \rcite{Spiecker}).
+For a TLS environment, it turns out that $\Gamma_1$ is constant over time, i.e., it does not depend on the TLS populations, which also implies that $\Gamma_1$ is temperature-independent (cf. \eqsref{eq_redfield_relaxation} and \ref{eq_relax_rates} and \rcite{Spiecker}).

 The manuscript is structured as follows.
-We begin the discussion with a review of the Bloch-Redfield master equation, which is applicable for a large but weakly coupled TLS bath.
-In this case, the bath populations remain unaffected by the qubit dynamics, and consequently, $p_\text{eq}$ is constant in time.
-We then transition to a countable set of TLSs, for which we derive the Solomon equations.
-Next, we apply the Solomon equations to the situation where the TLSs are not interacting with each other and where the relaxation matrix has the shape of a so-called arrow-head matrix.
-We then present an analytical solution of the rate equation for the scenario where all TLSs have the same cross relaxation rate with the qubit.
-For the case of a cross relaxation distribution, we show that the relaxation becomes a power-law on long time scales.
-In a final step, we use the Solomon equations to simulate the qubit's non-Poissonian quantum jump statistics and show its agreement with our measurements.
+We begin the discussion with a review of the Bloch-Redfield master equation, which is applicable for a large but weakly coupled TLS bath (\sref{sec_bloch_redfield}).
+In this case, the bath populations remain unaffected by the qubit dynamics, and consequently $p_\text{eq}$ is constant in time.
+We then transition to a countable set of TLSs, for which we derive the Solomon equations (\sref{sec_solomon}).
+Next, we apply the Solomon equations to the situation in which the TLSs are not interacting with each other and where the relaxation matrix has the shape of a so-called arrowhead matrix (\sref{sec_solomon_analytics}).
+We then present an analytical solution of the rate equation for the scenario in which all TLSs have the same cross-relaxation rate with the qubit.
+For the case of a cross-relaxation distribution, we show that the relaxation becomes a power-law on long timescales.
+We then discuss the qubit relaxation as a function of the mutual decoherence and show that the relaxation of the Bloch-Redfield master equation can be recovered (\sref{subs:T1_one_TLS}).
+In a final step, we use the Solomon equations to simulate the qubit's non-Poissonian quantum jump statistics and show its agreement with our measurements (\sref{sec_quantum_jumps}).